 While waiting for the bird to freeze, I loosely sketched the driftwood life size.
-I was originally going for a horizontal format picture, but along the way decided to compose the image vertically.
-The rough sketch was still useful.
+My original intention was to orient the picture using a landscape format, but I eventually settled on a vertical composition instead.
+The initial rough sketch was still useful though.

 Whenever a bird out of the freezer its overall shape is a bit compressed, so when I’m sketching I'll draw the feathers more fluffed out like they appear in real life.
 If I ever need reminders of how a live bird moves and behaves, I have a large flock of House Sparrows living directly across the street from me.

-After the sketches are done, they get photocopied and I rub a dark 6B pencil all over the back of the copies.
-The photocopies (face up) are then placed on my Illustration Board where they need to be and I redraw the entire image so that the 6B graphite on the backside gets transferred.
-The transfer lines are always faint, so I used them as a guide to doing a final line drawing using an HB pencil.
+After the sketches were completed, they are photocopied and I rub a dark 6B pencil all over the back of the copies.
+The photocopies (face up) are then placed on my Illustration Board where I redraw the entire image so that the dark graphite on the backside gets transferred.
+The transfer lines are always faint, so I use them as a guide to doing the final line drawing with an HB pencil.

-I decided to finish the picture with pen & ink and watercolour paint.
+The picture was finished with India ink and watercolour paint.

-Most Indian Inks that come in bottles are waterproof, but they do vary in how long they take to dry and how they look once dried.
+Most Indian ink sold in bottles are waterproof, but they do vary in drying time and how they appear once dry.
 I chose an ink that was known to dry quickly to a matte finish.
 Dip pens vary too, and my preference is to use metal Japanese G nibs.
-Indian Ink will dry on your nib, so it’s important to keep a rag and some rubbing alcohol nearby to periodically wipe it clean.
+Indian ink will dry on your nib, so it’s important to keep a rag and some rubbing alcohol nearby to periodically wipe it clean.

 After leaving the ink to fully dry on the board, I mixed up the necessary colours and applied them in thin transparent layers.
 I paint wet on dry using a fine tipped brush and work on a flat surface so the paint does dribble down the page.

-That’s pretty much all the steps involved to making this picture.
-I was going to do something to the white background, but after setting it aside for a few days I've grown to like it the way it is.
+That’s all the steps involved to making this picture.
+I considered adding a background, but after setting it aside for a few days, I've grown to like it the way it is.

 What happens now is finding a way to use the image to help protect birds.
-It could be that the drawing gets used to illustrate a story about window collisions or the image gets printed onto fundraising merchandise, or maybe there's someone with other good suggestions worth considering.
+It could using the image to illustrate a story about window collisions or perhaps printing the image onto fundraising merchandise like prints or cards.